webpro-nl/knip/packages/docs/src/content/docs/explanations/comparison-and-migration.md

 title: Comparison & Migration
 ---

-First of all, Knip owes a lot to the projects on this page.
-Each and every one of them has been inspirational in their own way.
-The scope of Knip is larger than all of them combined, which is a vision you might not align with.
+First of all, Knip owes a lot to the projects on this page that exist longer and they've all been inspirational in their own way.
+For best results, Knip has [a vision embracing comprehensiveness][1] which is larger in scope than any of the alternatives.
 So if any of those tools has the right scope for your requirements, then by all means, use what suits you best.

-All tools have in common that they have less features and don't support the concept of [monorepos/workspaces][1].
+All tools have in common that they have less features and don't support the concept of [monorepos/workspaces][2].
 Feel free to send in projects that Knip does not handle better, I'm up for the challenge!

 ## Migration

-A migration consists of deleting the dependency and its configuration file and [getting started with Knip][2].
+A migration consists of deleting the dependency and its configuration file and [getting started with Knip][3].
 You should end up with less configuration.

 ## Comparison

 ### depcheck

-> [Depcheck][3] is a tool for analyzing the dependencies in a project to see:
+> [Depcheck][4] is a tool for analyzing the dependencies in a project to see:
 > how each dependency is used, which dependencies are useless, and which
 > dependencies are missing from package.json.